IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 ### {PackageInputs}

+- A new `ValueChanged` event supports 2-way binding and should only be handled if you have not bound the `Value` property.
+In order to read the Value field from the control without databinding the `ValueChanged` event should be handled, otherwise if your data is not bound you should use GetCurrentValueAsync to read the controls Value.

 #### Date Picker
-- Changed ValueChanged event to `SelectedValueChanged`.
+- Changed `ValueChanged` event to `SelectedValueChanged`.

 #### Multi-Column ComboBox
 - Changed `TextChanged` event to `TextValueChanged`.
 - Changed `ValueChanged` event to `SelectedValueChanged`.

-- A new `ValueChanged` event supports 2-way binding and should only be handled if you have not bound the `Value` property.
-In order to read the Value field from the control without databinding the `ValueChanged` event should be handled, otherwise if your data is not bound you should use GetCurrentValueAsync to read the controls Value.

 ## **{PackageVerChanges-21-2}**